-Table 5: Comparison for fixed redundancy/fault-tolerance (n = 8, m = 4)
+Table 5: Comparison for n = 8 and m = 4

 In all of the above examples, we have assumed that only one of the three approaches is used.
-Is it possible that a combination of (say) parity and shadowing might be superior (in terms of performance and/or reliability) when compared to IDA?
+Is it possible that a combination of (say) parity and shadowing might be superior (in terms of performance and/or reliability) when compared to IDA ?
 The answer to this question is not obvious.
 For instance, we have established that when tolerating up to 1 erasure, IDA and parity are identical in terms of the required redundancy and the achievable performance.
 What if we use parity to tolerate failures and shadowing to improve performance?
 Our answer is No. To illustrate this, we consider the following example: